mlb-6300/MADs_recon/README.md

 ## Requirements
   - Application module requirements are specified in `requirements.txt`.
   - Run the following command to install all required packages: `pythom -m pip install -r requirements.txt`
+  - An additional requirements is that the XML file to be parsed for names and URIs must be in the same format as the ETD-NAF... file, as the parser is looking for specific tags in the file.

 ## Usage
   - To run reconciliation Flask service run either `flask run` or `python app.py` while in `MADs-reconcile` directory.